 25January 2019Edited by Florence GaubWith contributions from Marko Čeperković, Giovanni Faleg, Daniel Fiott, Florence Gaub, Gustav Lindstrom, Roderick Parkes, Annelies Pauwels, Patryk Pawlak, Eva Pejsova, Stanislav Secrieru, Nathalie Van Raemdonck, John-Joseph Wilkins

 This Chaillot Paper, the 150th produced by the EUISS, aims to alert decision-makers to potential developments with significant strategic impact while they can still prepare for, or even avoid them.
-This is done using two methods combined: horizon-scanning as well as single scenario-building.

 Russia’s political system appears strong and durable at first glance.
 However, on closer inspection, several factors are gradually undercutting Putin's standing, a process which, in turn, is likely to have future knock-on effects for Russia’s entire political edifice.
 What vulnerabilities does President Putin face in his fourth term in office?
 What are the drivers behind them?
 And how might these play out in the future?